 Instead, Fundraisers rely on the kindness of their community and the traditional barriers of financial assistance are removed; such as meeting strict criteria.
 Fewer obstacles also make it quicker and easier for those wishing to raise the much-needed funds for a worthy cause.

+Additional Advantages Of Crowdfunding Include:

 There's no Application Process to go through; including filling out forms.